khanonjs/khanon.js-website/public/docs/3-scene-states.md

 # Switching of state

-Use the scene [switchState](https://khanonjs.com/api-docs/classes/decorators_scene.SceneInterface.html#switchState) method to switch to a new state.
+Use [switchState](https://khanonjs.com/api-docs/classes/decorators_scene_scene_state.SceneStateInterface.html#switchState) to switch to a new state.
 The previous state ends at this point, and the new state starts running.

 # Setup of the state